 Disclosure & Barring Scheme: You will be subject to an enhanced DBS check before you can begin your course.

-Experience: You need to have had experience of working with primary school children - e.g. voluntary work with a children's group, or in a school.
-Crucially, you need to demonstrate how this experience has inspired you to become a teacher.
+Experience: Before the programme starts, you need to gain experience of working with EYFS children - e.g. voluntary work with a children's group, or in a school.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.